GoogleCloudPlatform/cloud-foundation-toolkit/config-connector/solutions/iam/helm/service-account/README.md

     ```bash
     helm list
     ```
-    You can also check the status of the service account resource by running:
+    Check the status of the service account resource by running:
     ```bash
     kubectl describe iamserviceaccount [service account name]
+    ```
+    Check the status of the IAM Policy Member:
+    ```bash
+    kubectl describe iampolicymember iampolicymember-service-account
     ```

 1. Clean up the installation: